adikanshkhanna/worldcup-2026-pricing-engine/methodology.md

 | O/U v0.3 | Official launch (production) | Goal totals via asymmetric xG weighting + tactical/venue/climate modifiers + Poisson |
 | O/U v0.2 | Archived reference | Simple combined-xG Poisson; superseded by v0.3 but preserved frozen for comparison |

-Moneyline v0.3 overlay remains experimental because the situational factors are uncalibrated for the binary match-outcome problem.
-For totals, however, the same factors have stronger theoretical justification (goal-scoring is more sensitive to environmental context than win/draw outcomes are), so the v0.3 O/U was promoted to production.
+Moneyline v0.3 overlay remained experimental because the situational factors were uncalibrated for the binary match-outcome problem.
+For totals, the same factors had stronger theoretical justification (goal-scoring is more sensitive to environmental context than win/draw outcomes are), so the v0.3 O/U was promoted to production.
+In hindsight (Part III), this justification did not hold up empirically for the modifiers ultimately used.

 ---